Your toddler and the word ‘why’

 It’s impossible to remember, but there was a time when you knew absolutely nothing about the world.
 Can you imagine seeing a bird for the first time right now?
 A feathery little creature FLYING through the air?
 You’d be totally amazed and probably have a million questions.
 Can all animals do that?
 Is it safe?
 Does the bird like it?
 What about the wind?
 Can I fly?
 Why not?

-• He is making conversation.
+• They are making conversation.
 How polite!

-• He is bored.
+• They are bored.

-Explanations will work in some cases, but when Baby asks “Why?”, it’s likely that he isn&;t actually looking for an answer.
+Explanations will work in some cases, but when Baby asks “Why?”, it’s likely that they isn&;t actually looking for an answer.
 That’s why you might find yourself trying to answer the same questions over and over again without seeing any results.

 “Put your shoes on, please.”